 The demand for health insurance marketed through our ecommerce platform is impacted by, among other things, the variety, quality and price of the health insurance products we offer.
-If health insurance carriers do not continue to provide us with a variety of high-quality, affordable health insurance products in the individual, family and small business markets, or if their offerings are limited as a result of consolidation in the health insurance industry or otherwise, our sales may decrease and our business, operating results and financial condition could be harmed.
+If health insurance carriers do not continue to provide us with a variety of high-quality, affordable health insurance products in the individual, family and small business markets, or if their offerings are limited as a result of consolidation in the health insurance industry, healthcare reform legislation or otherwise, our sales may decrease and our business, operating results and financial condition could be harmed.

-Health insurance carriers could determine to reduce the commissions paid to us or to change their underwriting practices in ways that reduce the number of insurance policies sold through our ecommerce platform, which could harm our business and operating results.
+Health insurance carriers could determine to reduce the commissions paid to us or change their underwriting practices in ways that reduce the number of insurance policies sold through our ecommerce platform, which could harm our business and operating results.

 Our commission rates, and the commission override payments we receive from health insurance carriers for achieving sales volume thresholds or other objectives, are either set by each carrier or negotiated between us and each carrier.
 Carriers have altered, and may in the future alter, the contractual relationships we have with them, either by renegotiation or unilateral action.
 If these contractual changes result in reduced commissions, our business may suffer and our operating results and financial condition could be harmed.
 In addition, carriers periodically change the criteria they use for determining whether they are willing to insure individuals as well as other underwriting practices.
-Beginning in the second half of 2007, we believe that carriers have been applying more stringent underwriting criteria and practices to applications for health insurance and that this condition persisted through March 31, 2009.
-Changes such as these have in the past resulted in a decrease in the number of insurance policies submitted through our ecommerce platform that are approved.
+At various times, carriers have applied more stringent underwriting criteria and practices to applications for health insurance.
+These practices result in a decrease in the rate at which insurance policies submitted through our ecommerce platform are approved.
 Changes in carrier underwriting criteria or practices could negatively impact sales of insurance policies on our ecommerce platform and could harm our business, operating results and financial condition.